What is Lyme disease?

 What is the treatment for Lyme disease?

 Once Lyme disease has been diagnosed, you will be treated with antibiotics.
 The antibiotics prescribed will depend on the stage of your Lyme disease.
-Normally they are taken for two to four weeks.
+Normally they are taken for two to four weeks but some people may need to take them for longer.

 What can I do to prevent getting Lyme disease?